christoftorres/Elysium/README.md

 <img src="https://cdn-icons-png.flaticon.com/512/3196/3196633.png" width="64"> Elysium
 =======

 A tool to automatically patch vulnerable Ethereum smart contracts.
+This repository also includes the data, tools, and results from our paper.
+Our paper can be found [here](https://arxiv.org/pdf/2108.10071.pdf).

 ## Installation Instructions